Microsoft announces Office 365 public beta, Marketplace

 Microsoft launched a private beta of

 Office 365, an evolution of its Web-based version of key business products like Office, SharePoint, and Lync Server.
 The offering is designed to take on competitors like Google Docs, Salesforce, and Zoho.

 While the beta badge is still scheduled to come off the service sometime in 2011, Microsoft has now expanded the Office 365 beta to the public, added 38 countries and 17 languages, and introduced a new Marketplace for third parties to offer more apps and services to Office 365 customers.

-The second option, Plan E3, is designed for enterprise customers.
-It still has a 25-seat limit during the beta, but in addition to the P1 features and a price of $24 per seat, it includes subscription versions of Office 2010 for Windows (Microsoft is also
+Plan E3, is designed for enterprise customers.
+It still has a 25-seat limit during the beta, but in addition to the P1 features and a price of $24 per seat, it includes subscription versions of Office 2010 for Windows (Microsoft is also considering

 Microsoft has yet to set a firm deadline for releasing Office 365 other than “2011.”
 When Office 365 goes official, pricing tiers will expand to accommodate a wider range of users, including a monthly $2 plan for those who just need business e-mail.

 Updated at 1:15 p.m.
 PT with comments from a Microsoft spokesperson about Office 2011 for Mac’s potential to be included in Office 365 plans.